oneapi-src/level-zero-spec/releases/_sources/index.rst

 	- Add support for metrics and groups to export memory.
 	- Add API specification to retrieve kernel binary program data.

-* Pathes to v1.10 release:
+* Patches to v1.10 release:

 	- Addressed level-zero loader ABI breakage issue with spec v1.10.
 	- Documentation update to spec to relax restriction to allow driver to create internal threads.